 Fiscal Service travelers and shared service travel customers enter travel authorizations into ConcurGov and electronically route them to Approving Officials for review and approval.
 ConcurGov is a web-based, self-service travel system that utilizes a fully-automated booking process.
-ConcurGov uses system processes and audits to help ensure compliance to the Federal Travel Regulations (FTR).
+ConcurGov uses system processes and audits to help ensure compliance to the FTR.
 ConcurGov is used to prepare, examine, route, approve and record travel authorizations and vouchers.
 Approving Officials electronically stamp the authorization with a status of "approved."
 ConcurGov prevents a user from self-approving travel authorizations unless they have authorized access.

-SAP Concur's Enterprise Application Integration send approved travel authorizations data into Oracle and Oracle records the obligation provided the accounting string for the obligation transaction is valid and funds are available.
+SAP Concur's Enterprise Application Integration sends approved travel voucher data into Oracle and Oracle records the disbursement, provided the accounting string for the disbursement transaction is valid and funds are available.